-CEEW's ARUNABHA GHOSH at TED Talks India, where he outlined 'Mission 80-80' to put India on the path to cleaner, safer air.
+CEEW's ARUNABHA GHOSH at TED Talks India, where he outlined 'Mission 80-80-80' to put India on the path to cleaner, safer air.
 May 2019.

-Farmers from Punjab, students, homemakers, officials from the Department of Agriculture, Punjab, as well as lead officials from industry associations, participating at CEEW's 'On Air' dialogue on improving India's ambient air quality.
+homemakers, officials from the Department of Agriculture, Punjab, as well as lead officials from industry associations, participating at CEEW's 'On Air' dialogue on improving India's ambient air quality.